Welcome to Ladybird Nursery

 All meals provided are age and stage appropriate for your child.
 Drinking water is available throughout the day and milk and water are provided at snack times.
 Children are encouraged to bring their own special water cups from home to use in nursery.

 These cups should contain water only.
 Research shows that fruit juices and squashes are high in sugar and are bad for children’s health and teeth.

 Preparing your child for nursery

-We encourage all parents to dress their children in play clothes as most of their time will be spent enjoying messy and sensorial activities such as painting, gloop, water-play, play dough, sand, mud and sawdust, gardening and similar activities.
+We encourage all parents to dress their children in play clothes as most of their time will be spent enjoying messy and sensorial activities such as painting, gloop, water-play, play dough, sand, mud, gardening and similar activities.

 Emergency cover is available if required and if our staff ratios can accommodate this.